mapmeld/africa-carto/modern/README.md

 ### Creating a D3 Map

-I want to display the modern-day map of Africa in lots of different projections, so the best option today is to use D3.
+I want to display the modern-day map of Africa in a different, so the best option today is to use D3.

+According to Mike Bostock's entry on d3.geo, the <a href="http://bl.ocks.org/mbostock/3712408">Cylindrical Equal-Area</a>
+projection is the way to display the Gall-Peters projection (as seen in that scene from *The West Wing*).

 I already have a continents-except-Africa GeoJSON file, so I convert that into TopoJSON and load it into D3's example map.